-With this command, I am sending packets or request to the Google site 10 times.
+2. With this command, I am sending packets or requests to the Google site 10 times.
 You can set it to 100, and check.
 But, it will more time-consuming.

-That’s it, the result will show packet loss is happening or not.
-Well, I have written an article on to fix packet loss and to check packet loss is happening or not.
+3. That’s it, the result will show whether packet loss is happening or not.
+Well, I have written an article on to fix packet loss and checking whether packet loss is happening or not.
 I suggest you check that article if Valorant is showing packet loss.

 Well, If you’re consuming a cheap Internet plan.
 By that I mean, If your upload speed is less than 10 Mbps.
 Then, you might face a high ping issue in every game.
 Personally, I am using a 50Mbps internet connection.
 And, I am getting around 60ms in Valorant with 0% packet loss.
 (Using Ethernet Connection.)

 You can check your internet speed through the SpeedTest site.
-If you’re getting less speed than your subscribed internet plan, then contact ISP.
-Subscribe at least 50-100 Mbps plan.
+If you’re getting less speed than your subscribed internet plan, then contact your ISP.
+Subscribe to at least a 50-100 Mbps plan.